 What is to be done next?

-If acute infection is suspected, repeat testing is recommended within 2 to 3 weeks.
+If acute infection is suspected, repeat (TORCH) testing is recommended within 2 to 3 weeks.
 A 4-fold rise in IgG antibody titres between tests indicates a recent infection

 Then, A Toxo IgG Avidity is advised.

 This means that the Infection is more recent.